 Vee Bentley, Trustee and Centre Manager

 Vee is a former Civil Servant, who retired from the Department of Work and Pensions in 2016.
 She has been a Christian for over 35 years.

 Meeting some of Dover’s homeless people, Vee was surprised to learn the speed at which a normal life can quickly become very different, not always through personal fault.
-To see people further diminished by prejudice and criticism made her realise that a huge injustice was being done to some of the most vulnerable people in our society.
+To see people further diminished by prejudice and criticism made her realise that a huge injustice was being done to some of the most disadvantaged people in our society.
 She became a trustee having sought out the people who were determined to make a difference.

 Judith runs a Pharmaceutical Consultancy with her husband, and in recognising how blessed she is in life wanted to reach out to help those who have so little.
 She has been a volunteer at Dover Soup Kitchen for over eight years, and has been one of its leaders for the past seven.
 Dover Soup Kitchen provides food 7 nights a week and creates a sense of belonging and community for those who can feel marginalized in society, but one of the frustrations in working with Dover Soup Kitchen is that they are not able to refer clients to an organisation that can help them reshape their lives.
 Becoming a trustee for the Dover Outreach Centre ties in the two organisations and offers way of being able to reach out to the homeless to ensure that they receive the help they need.